mlabbe123/setupsapp/README.md

         - Sign in
         - register

     - Better naming of setup.
-To avoid duplicate file_name, should rename the setup with its id from mongodb, then rename it to its original file_name before downloading.
+        - To avoid duplicate file_name, should rename the setup with its id from mongodb DONE
+        - then rename it to its original file_name before downloading.

     - Finish setup detail page